mint-lang/guide/reference/components/properties.md

 }
 ```

-Properties can be accessed by their name inside the component \(in **styles, functions, getters,** etc.\).
+Properties are referenced by name within the component \(in **styles, functions, getters,** etc.\).

 ## Passing properties

-Properties are passed to the components when they are rendered:
+Property values are passed to the component when it is rendered:

 ```text
 component Main {